Sierra (retailer)

-Sierra Trading Post, Inc., doing business as Sierra, is an online and brick-and-mortar retailer of off-price merchandise operated by the TJX Companies.
+Sierra Trading Post, Inc., doing business as Sierra, is an online and brick-and-mortar retailer of off-price merchandise operated by TJX.
 The Framingham, Massachusetts–based company offers products in categories such as outdoor recreation, fitness and adventure gear, and apparel, along with footwear, clothing, and home decor.
 Sierra sells merchandise through 78 retail stores as of November 2022 and a company website.
 It carries products from approximately 3,000 name-brand manufacturers.

 Sierratradingpost.com launched in December 1998 and was included in the "Internet Retailer Top 400 List" in 2004 and the "Top 500 List" in 2005, 2006, 2007, 2010 and 2011.

 History

 Sierra Trading Post was founded in Reno, Nevada, in 1986, and headquartered there until 1992.
-It was acquired for an estimated $200 million by Framingham, Massachusetts–based TJX Companies in 2012.
+The original company had 500 sqft of office space.
+The existing stores average 18,000 sqft of operating space.